Mixing and localisation in random time-periodic quantum circuits of Clifford unitaries: Random symplectic matrices

 Next, we follow the algorithm introduced in Lemma \ref{lemma:algorithm} for generating a matrix $S\in \S_{2n}$ column by column, from left to right, and in addition to the symplectic constraints we include \eqref{eq:Cu=0}.
-Constraint \eqref{eq:Cu=0} can be imposed by ignoring it during the generation of columns $1, \ldots, r-1$, completely fixing the rows $2n< i\leq 4n$ of the $r$ column, and again ignoring it during the generation of columns $r+1, \ldots, 4n$.
-By counting as in Lemma \ref{lemma:order S} we obtain that the number of matrices $S\in \S_{2n}$ satisfying $C\u = \zero$ follows
+Constraint \eqref{eq:Cu=0} can be imposed by ignoring it during the generation of columns $1, \ldots, r-1$, completely fixing the rows $2n< i\leq 4n$ of the $r$ column, that corresponds to the $ r$-th column of the matrix $ C $, and again ignoring it during the generation of columns $r+1, \ldots, 4n$.
+By counting as in Lemma \ref{lemma:order S} we obtain that the number of matrices $S\in \S_{2n}$ satisfying $C\u = \zero$ follows .

-where $\alpha =1$ if $r$ is odd and $C_{i,r} =0$ for all $i$; and $\alpha =0$ otherwise.
-The above expression is an inequality because, for some values of the first $r-1$ columns of $S$ and the $r$ column of $C$, it is impossible to complete the $r$ column of $A$ satisfying the symplectic constraints (\ref{simp const 1}-\ref{simp const 2}).
+Equation \eqref{eq:number} is an inequality because, for some values of the first $r-1$ columns of $S$ and the $r$-th column of $C$, it is impossible to complete the $r$-th column of $A$ satisfying the symplectic constraints (\ref{simp const 1}-\ref{simp const 2}).

 The probability that a random $S$ satisfies $C\u = \zero$ is

 By noting that all factors in \eqref{eq:number} are the same as in \eqref{eq:order S} except for the factor at position $r$, we obtain